nmondal/flower/ObjectMapper.md

 $O_O := < F_1, F_2,..., F_M > ( O_1,O_2,...,O_N )$

 This  is generic enough to include aggregation.
-However, we can extend even a single object to aggregation by imagining an `AND` Object - which is a tuple $<O_I>$ .
+However, we can extend even a single object to aggregation by imagining an `AND` Object - which is a tuple:

+$< O_I >$

 Using this virtual tuple object any aggregation is possible.

 ### Industry Standards